temporalio/documentation/docs/dev-guide/python/features.md

 A Dynamic Query in Temporal is a Query that is invoked dynamically at runtime if no other Query with the same name is registered.
 A Query can be made dynamic by adding `dynamic=True` to the `@query.defn` decorator.

-The Query function must then accept a single argument of type `Sequence[temporalio.common.RawValue]`.
+The Query Handler must then accept a single argument of type `Sequence[temporalio.common.RawValue]`.
 The [payload_converter()](https://python.temporal.io/temporalio.workflow.html#payload_converter) function is used to convert a `RawValue` object to the desired type.

 <a class="dacx-source-link" href="https://github.com/temporalio/documentation-samples-python/blob/dynamic-ent/dynamic_entities/your_dynamic_query_dacx.py">View source code</a>